rails/rails/guides/source/contributing_to_ruby_on_rails.md

 After reading this guide, you will know:

 * How to use GitHub to report issues.
-* How to clone master and run the test suite.
+* How to clone main and run the test suite.
 * How to help resolve existing issues.
 * How to contribute to the Ruby on Rails documentation.
 * How to contribute to the Ruby on Rails code.